instnt-inc/instnt-android-sdk/README.md

 Document verification feature comes into the picture if you have enabled it during the workflow creation.

-When this feature is enabled, the physical capture and verification of selfies and Government-issued identification documents such as Driver's Licenses and Passportsare available.
+When this feature is enabled, the physical capture and verification of Government-issued identification documents such as Driver's Licenses and Passportsare available.

 Read the [Document Verification](https://support.instnt.org/hc/en-us/articles/4408781136909#heading-6) section of the Quickstart guide to understand better how to enable the feature.